Teresa Hubbard and Alexander Birchler

 Teresa Hubbard (born 1965, Dublin, Ireland) and Alexander Birchler (born 1962, Baden, Switzerland), often shortened to Hubbard / Birchler, are an American-Swiss artist duo who make short films and photographs about the construction of narrative time and space.
 Their work invites open-ended reflections on memory, place and cinema, and first gained international attention with their participation in the 48th Venice Biennale curated by Harald Szeemann.

-Hubbard and Birchler were showcased in the PBS series titled "Art:21".
+Hubbard and Birchler were showcased in the PBS series Art:21.

 Life and career

 Hubbard was born in Dublin, Ireland in 1965, grew up in Australia and later attended the Skowhegan School of Painting and Sculpture, Maine, as well as the graduate sculpture program at Yale University School of Art, New Haven, Connecticut.
 Birchler was born in Baden, Switzerland in 1962 and studied at the Hochschule für Gestaltung und Kunst, Basel (Academy of Art and Design Basel) and the University of Art and Design Helsinki, in Helsinki, Finland.
 They began collaborating as artists-in-residence at the Banff Centre for the Arts.
-Hubbard and Birchler later both received their MFAs from the Nova Scotia College of Art and Design, Halifax, Canada and in 2007 were selected by Jeff Wall as Fellows at Akademie Schloss Solitude, Stuttgart.
+Hubbard and Birchler later both received their MFAs from the Nova Scotia College of Art and Design, Halifax, Canada.
+In 2007, they were selected by Jeff Wall as Fellows at Akademie Schloss Solitude, Stuttgart.

 As life partners, Hubbard and Birchler have lived and worked in Canada, Switzerland, Germany and the United States.
-Currently they are based in Austin where Hubbard holds the William and Bettye Nowlin Professor in Photography in the Department of Art and Art History at The University of Texas at Austin.
+Currently they are based in Austin, Texas, where Hubbard holds the William and Bettye Nowlin Professor in Photography in the Department of Art and Art History at The University of Texas at Austin.

-Both Hubbard and Birchler are faculty members at EGS, the European Graduate School in Saas-Fee, Switzerland and have also both taught at Bard College at the Milton Avery Graduate School of the Arts, New York.
+Both Hubbard and Birchler are faculty members at EGS, the European Graduate School in Saas-Fee, Switzerland.
+They have both taught at Bard College at the Milton Avery Graduate School of the Arts, New York.

 In 2017 Hubbard / Birchler represented Switzerland at the 57th Venice Biennial in the Swiss Pavilion in the exhibition Women of Venice, curated by Philipp Kaiser.